sane-fmt/sane-fmt/nodejs/wasm32-wasi/README.md

 ### What is this program?

 `sane-fmt` is an opinionated code formatter for TypeScript and JavaScript powered by [dprint](https://dprint.dev/).
+You can think of it as a portable Dprint config file that is always up-to-date.

 ### What is the point of this program?

 I want to apply a single, consistent formatting for all my codes regardless of environment without complex tooling.

 I have considered using Prettier or Dprint, but that would mean having to set up Node.js even in non-Node.js environments.
+I also don't like copying my config files back-and-forth to update them.

 On the other hand, setting up `sane-fmt` is simple: just download the binary.